Sauerbrei/addressbook/README.md

 5. Run `make down` to stop the Docker containers.

 ## Ideas
+ - execute migrations automatically on startup
  - Translate the form-labels via 'label' => 'translation.key'
  - Add more constraints to the forms via 'constraints' => [new ...()]
+   - I assumed to validate only against the generic types (look ContactType)